 V. Conclusions

 The objective of this project was to create a tool that takes in Landsat 8 OLI data and produces a map providing estimations of chlorophyll concentration for the Chesapeake Bay Watershed.
 This tool was to be created in python.
 It would first process the Landsat 8 OLI data by removing land pixels, cloud pixels, and pixels corresponding to a depth of 2 meters or shallower.
 The tool would be incorporated with a regression model obtained by the correlation of Landsat 8 OLI surface reflectance images and in situ data provided by the Virginia Institute of Marine Science from a data cruise along the Lower York River.
-The tool would apply the regression model to the processed Landsat 8 OLI data and produce a map with predictions of chlorophyll concentrations.

-The values of the data were inconsistent between Landsat 8 OLI and the VIMS cruise data.
+The tool would apply the regression model to the processed Landsat 8 OLI data and produce a map with predictions of chlorophyll concentrationsThe values of the data were inconsistent between Landsat 8 OLI and the VIMS cruise data.
 Thus, a model producing chlorophyll estimations could not be produced.
 The python tool instead produces two maps meant for highlighting relative chlorophyll concentration.
 The first map is a 543 color composition of processed Landsat 8 OLI data.
 The second map is an NDVI map created from bands 5 and 4 of the processed Landsat 8 OLI data.

 While the tool provides maps with visual representations of chlorophyll concentration instead of numerical predictions, it is a good first step into identifying HABs in the Chesapeake Bay.
 There is currently no reliable method of real-time monitoring of HABs in the entire Chesapeake Bay.
 This tool provides maps of the entire Chesapeake Bay, allowing users of the CBCHI to have access to information the size of the bay normally precludes.